-- (1) "Biting" means that the vertical projection of a stone is in contact with the sheet line(s) to which the stone is in close proximity. - (2) "Competition" means a playdown involving any number of teams playing games to determine a winner. - (3) "Counting stone" means any stationary stone in the house that is closer to the tee than any stationary stone of the opposing team. - (4) "Delivering team" means the team who is in control of the house and whose turn it is to deliver. - (5) "End" means the part of the game in which two opposing teams each deliver eight stones alternately and then determine the score. - (6) "Game" means play between two teams to determine a winner. - (7) "House" means the area within the outside circle at each end of the sheet. - (8) "Sheet" means an area of ice marked in accordance with Rule 3. - (9) "Delivered stone" means a stone that is in motion from the moment that it has reached the nearer tee line and been released, until it has come to rest or is out of play. - (10) "Stone set in motion" means a stone in motion whose movement from a stationary position, in play, is caused by a delivered stone or another stone previously set in motion.
+- (1) "Biting" means that the vertical projection of a stone is in contact with the sheet line(s) to which the stone is in close proximity. - (2) "Competition" means a playdown involving any number of teams playing games to determine a winner. - (3) "Counting stone" means any stationary stone in the house that is closer to the tee than any stationary stone of the opposing team. - (4) "Delivering team" means the team who is in control of the house and whose turn it is to deliver. - (5) "End" means the part of the game in which two opposing teams each deliver eight stones alternately and then determine the score. - (6) "Game" means play between two teams to determine a winner. - (7) "completion of an end" means when the score has been determined. - (8) "House" means the area within and including the outside circle at each end of the sheet. - (9) "Sheet" means an area of ice marked in accordance with Rule 3. - (10) "Delivered stone" means a stone that is in motion from the moment that it has reached the nearer tee line and been released, until it has come to rest or is out of play. - (11) "Stone set in motion" means a stone in motion whose movement from a stationary position, in play, is caused by a delivered stone or another stone previously set in motion.

-- (11) "Team" means three or four players playing together in accordance with Rule 5 and may also include the team alternate and coach as determined by the rules of the competition. - (12) "Original position" means the position the stones were in immediately before the violation or incident took place. - (13) "Five Rock Rule": opposition stones in the Free Guard Zone cannot be moved to an out-of-play position prior to the delivery of the sixth stone of the end.
+- (12) "Team" means three or four players playing together in accordance with Rule 5 and may also include the team alternate and coach as determined by the rules of the competition. - (13) "Original position" means the position the stones were in immediately before the violation or incident took place. - (14) "Five Rock Rule": opposition stones in the Free Guard Zone cannot be moved to an out-of-play position prior to the delivery of the sixth stone of the end.